miby00/eTodo/README.md

 * [Windows 32-bit](https://cdn.rawgit.com/miby00/eTodo-releases/0.9.0/Windows/eTodo.exe)
 * [Ubuntu](https://cdn.rawgit.com/miby00/eTodo-releases/0.9.0/Ubuntu/etodo-0.9.0-amd64.deb)

-If no prebuild package is available for your platfrom you can download and run eTodo according to the instructions below.
+If no prebuilt package is available for your platfrom you can download and run eTodo according to the instructions below.

 ## Installation